-Barbara Morgan Fauth, Esquire, has served as the Commission's Executive Director since September, 1987.
-Gillian E. Pearson has served as Staff Attorney since January, 1988.
-Mark Signore has served as Executive Assistant since January, 1996.
-Alice K. Carli has served as Administrative Secretary since April, 1988.
+Barbara Morgan Fauth, Esquire, has served as the Commission's Executive Director since 1987.
+Gillian E. Pearson joined the staff as Staff Attorney 1988 and has served as Supervising Staff Attorney since 1999, when N. Roland Savage and Matthew W. MacAvoy joined the staff as Staff Attorneys.
+Mark Signore has served as Executive Assistant since 1996.
+Alice K. Carli has served as Administrative Secretary since 1988.

 Massachusetts General Laws c.211C,

 as amended by St. 1987, c.656